trymist/www/docs/index.md

 - **Real-time Everything** - WebSocket-first architecture for instant feedback on logs, metrics, and deployments
 - **Zero External Dependencies** - No PostgreSQL, Redis, or other services required.
 Just Docker.
 - **Fast Setup** - Single command installation with automatic configuration
+- **One-Click Updates** - Seamless upgrades from the dashboard with automatic rollback on failure
 - **Modern UI/UX** - Clean, intuitive React interface with excellent developer experience

 </div>